cokl87/DogBreedClassifier_CNN/README.md

 Contains Intel's haarcascade-classifier used for detection of human-faces in image.
 Consider it's license.

+## TODOs:
+* Images by the Users are accepted as is and not checked for right format, reasonable size etc. Functionality needs to be implemented to check this user-input before further processing.
+* When hosting the webapp on a free platform like heroku, the memory consumption is causing shutdowns.
+Optimizations could be done to decrease the memory required
+* Trained models can be further optimized e.g. by usage of Image-augmentation.
+* The following bugs need to be fixed:
+    * code.html-template.
+When importing the notebook.html via JavaScript, the css of bootstrap's navbar becomes altered
+    * The file-name displayed after selection, is only shown if a previous classification had been made.

 ## Licensing, Authors, Acknowledgements
 The project was part of the [Udacity's DataScientist program](https://www.udacity.com/course/data-scientist-nanodegree--nd025).
-The html-version of the [notebook](./webapp/static/notebook) included in the code.html template, is a cleaned version of a project of Udacity in which I designed and trained the CNNs.
+The html-version of the [notebook](./webapp/static/notebook) included in the code.html template, is a cleaned version of a project of Udacity in which I designed and trained the CNNs which are deployed in this webapp.

-The webapp uses for detection of human-faces Intel's haarcascade-classifier.
+The webapp uses, for the detection of human-faces, Intel's haarcascade-classifier.
 Consider it's [license agreement](./haarcascade/haarcascade_frontalface_alt.xml).
 The other parts of the project you may use as you like.